cartographer-project/cartographer_ros/docs/source/ros_api.rst

 \-\-load_state_filename
   A Cartographer .pbstream state file that will be loaded from disk.
-This allows to add new trajectories SLAMing from an earlier state, but the loaded state is frozen.
+This allows to add new trajectories SLAMing from an earlier state.

+\-\-load_frozen_state
+  This boolean parameter controls if the saved state, specified using the option
+  \-\-load_state_filename, is going to be loaded as a set of frozen (not optimized) trajectories.

 Subscribed Topics
 -----------------